26th - 29th August 2021

 Over the Moon was a celebration of life described through the arts.
 Held over the New Moon at Autumn Equinox in a beautiful field in the Weald just a stone’s throw from the Sussex Downs.
 Over the Moon Festival was a 3 day family friendly eco festival.

 In comparison to overseas holidays, choosing to spend time closer to home is obviously better for the environment.
 Camping is a relatively low impact choice providing you aren’t buying lots of equipment or single-use items, and good quality second-hand supplies are easy to come by.
-Festivals, however, are very rarely able to claim they are ‘low-carbon’ due to the simple fact they are for such a short period of time, plus all the infrastructure and individual travel involved.
+Festivals, however, are very rarely able to claim they are low-carbon due to the simple fact they are for such a short period of time, plus all the infrastructure and individual travel involved.

 Green Gathering is different.
-One of a few UK festivals who can really make the ‘eco family festival’ claim, it is not only a super fun family holiday, it’s also leading the way in sustainable events.
+One of a few UK festivals that can really make the ‘eco family festival’ claim, it is not only a super fun family holiday, it’s also leading the way in sustainable events.

 Festivals are a big strain on the environment.
 Huge amounts of waste are created by events every weekend in the UK, sending hundreds of tons of extra waste in to landfill or off for incineration.
 But eco-friendly camping is not that hard.